NotTsunami/ApexConfig/README.md

 # Tsunami's Minimal Apex Legends Config
 ## Which configs should I use?
 * hudtweaks.cfg - This introduces some HUD changes, such as transparent HUD backgrounds, rotating minimap, semi-transparent pings, and grenade/health to activate on press from wheels.
 These are purely preference and offer no FPS gains. **Recommended**
+* occlusion.cfg - This config disables sound occlusion, reducing the blocking of noise when there are objects or entities between you and the sound source. **Recommended**
 * toaster.cfg - This config will make your game look worse with a trade-off of higher FPS.
 Use this if you need more frames. **Recommended**
 * toggleads.cfg - This allows you to cancel ADS with sprint, reload, or right click at all times, while keeping the buffer functionality for transitioning into ADS (Written by Anutim).